-This is a classic Jamaican stew made with chicken, aromatic spices, and vegetables which creates a boast worthy taste!
-It's one you'll want to add in your rotation of meals for sure!
+Brown Stew Chicken is a traditional flavourful Jamaican stew made with marinated chicken, aromatic spices, and vegetables that is braised down in one pot until tender, creating boast worthy island taste!
+This chicken recipe is one you’ll want to add in your weekly rotation of meals!

 What is Brown Stew Chicken?